chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 ![Git-1](./img/Git-1.svg)

-Note all three are colored blue, implying that their contents are identical.
+Note all three share the same color, implying that their contents are identical.

 Alice adds the relevant information into `data.md` in the `alice` branch, and commit the changes:
 ```markdown